felipealbrecht/DeepBlue-Manual/02-data-types/02-08-techniques.md

 ## Techniques

-The technique data type contains information on experimental techniques thereby refining the Epigenetic Mark metadata.
+The *Technique* controlled vocabulary contains information on experimental techniques which refines the epigenetic mark metadata.
 The technique controlled vocabulary contains the technique name and its description.

 The command [list_techniques](http://deepblue.mpi-inf.mpg.de/api.html#api-list_techniques) lists all techniques included in DeepBlue: